Renfrewshire (historic): Divisions

 Before the creation of current single tier local authorities, there were typically a number of divisions within counties with varying levels of local government powers.
 Burghs generally covered urbanised areas with rural parts of a county divided into districts.

-The Local Government (Scotland) Act 1947 defines the division of parts of the county which had pre-existed as:
+The Local Government (Scotland) Act 1947 (10 & 11 Geo.
+6. c.
+43) defines the division of parts of the county which had pre-existed as: